 The daily life of the Moscow boyars in the XVI-XVII century.
 Furniture, utensils, clothes and customs from Ivan the Terrible to the beginning of the reign of the Romanov dynasty

 On November 8, Rossiya Segodnya will announce the Grand Prix winner in the Andrei Stenin International Press Photo Contest.
 The organizers will keep the name of the winner secret until the last moment and will only reveal it at the awards ceremony which will take place in the Exhibition Complex of the State Historical Museum at 2/3 Revolution Square.
 The ceremony will be followed by an exhibition of the winners’ works.
-It will be open for visitors during normal museum working hours on November 9‐30.
+It will be open for visitors during normal museum working hours until January 14.
 Admission is free.

 In 2018, 25 young photographers from 14 countries competed for the Grand Prix.
 Among them were photographers from Russia, Iraq, Iran, Spain, Italy, Belarus, Israel, South Africa and others.
 The exhibition will feature some 200 works by the best young photojournalists who try to capture all the complexity of life in their images — from the Biblical beauty of limestone quarries in Upper Egypt to the fast cutting of post‐election events in Kenya in the fall of 2017, from the ethnic rites of Nenets nomads in the Arctic to the heated tennis matches of the 2017 French Open.

 The State Historical Museum Exhibition Complex will be the first venue for the winners’ exhibition.
 The photo show will then go on tour at galleries around the world.